 When you arrive, please check in at reception where we'll register your details and direct you to the appropriate ward or treatment room.

-If you're booked in for bowel or bariatric surgery, you may need to undergo pre-surgical procedures in preparation for your operation.
-This will be advised by your surgeon before admission.
+If you're booked in for Bariatric surgery, you may need to undergo pre-surgical procedures in preparation for your operation.
+This will be advised by your surgeon before admission..

 If you're feeling anxious about your operation, we invite you to come to the hospital prior to your surgery to familiarise yourself with your surroundings and ask any last-minute questions.
 Please make an appointment to do this, we're a busy practice, and we want to make sure a member of the team is available to greet you.